DC801/BM-Badge/README.md

 2. Free response:
 	- `_ $label:quotedString : (goto) (script) $script:string`
 	- The **label** indicates what the player must type for the game to jump to the indicated script.
-	- There is no explicit prompt for these options, but upon reaching the free response portion of the serial dialog block, the player can type whatever they want into the serial console.
+	- There is no explicit prompt for these options, but upon reaching the free response portion of the serial dialog, the player can type whatever they want into the serial console.
-	- An invalid response will fall through, i.e. the script will continue executing actions further below the serial dialog containing the free response option option(s).
-Therefore, only a valid response will result in a script jump.
+	- An invalid response will fall through, i.e. the script will continue executing actions further below.
+Therefore, only a *valid* response will result in a script jump.
 	- The user's response is case insensitive.
 (The label `"CAT"` will match the user input of `cat`.)

 Behaviors in common between the two: